 It also ended exemptions for countries participating in deals under which Iran exchanged its surplus low-enriched uranium for un-enriched ore concentrate known as "yellowcake" and sold its surplus heavy water.
 Such transfers allowed Iran to continue production of both materials without exceeding the stockpile limits.

-Iran's President Hassan Rouhani subsequently said it would retaliate against the US sanctions by suspending its commitment to comply with the stockpile caps.
+Iran's President Rouhani subsequently said it would retaliate against the US sanctions by suspending its commitment to comply with the stockpile caps.

 Does Iran want a nuclear bomb?